 A bit of advice for your consideration as you decide whether to hire an attorney or simply accept representation of the appointed lawyer.
 The bottom line is this: this is your life.
 You do not get second chances.
 You should not let a book or guide (this one included) or general talk sway you too much one way or the other on such an important decision as hiring an attorney.
 Instead you should diligently ask around and do your own research on prospective lawyers.
-Have your family and friends use the Internet or past court files to review the qualifications and experience of the federal criminal lawyers in your area that you are interested in hiring.
+Have your family and friends use the Internet or past court files to review the qualifications and experience of the federal criminal lawyers in your area whom you are interested in hiring.
 Request a meeting with a prospective lawyer.
 And during that meeting, ask detailed questions about who he is and who his law firm is.
 For example:

 - Have your family and friends visit a prospective lawyer's office.
 Is the lawyer's office impressive?